bloominstituteoftechnology/Sprint-Challenge-Redux-Smurfs/Answers.md

 1. Name 3 JavaScript Array/Object Methods that do not produce side-effects?
 Which method do we use to create a new object while extending the properties of another object?
+      Array methods --> filter(), map(), reduce() [This is ok], slice() methods can return new arrays without modifying the original arrays.
+The spread operator and Object.assign() methods are useful to create a new objects.
 1. Describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
 1. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
 1. What is middleware?